 We still have so much of WA to explore, but so far, we have only explored the southwest region, where this walk is one of the best things we did.

 If you have a week set aside for a great hike this year, then the Cape to Cape in Western Australia is a fantastic choice.
 The 125km hike between the lighthouses of Cape Naturaliste and Cape Leeuwin can be completed in 5 days, but most people allow seven days, giving time for swimming at some of the stunning beaches along the way.
 Much of the walking is along old four-wheel-drive tracks and navigation is easy.

 The hike is best taken in autumn between March and May or early spring.
 Summer is hot, and there is not a lot of shade on this hike.
 Winter can be colder than you imagine, and the ground gets wet and more difficult to hike.
 Rivers may be more challenging to cross as well.
 We recommend hiking from north to south

 Much of the walk is in Leeuwin-Naturaliste National Park and along the coast.
 Most people make use of the four campsites along the track: Mt Duckworth, Moses Rock, Ellensbrook, and Deepdene which each offer toilets, water and some picnic tables.
-The tank water though can be a bit less than tasty so bring a water filter with you to be safe.
+The tank water, though, can be less than tasty, so bring a water filter with you to be safe.

 Got a question?
 Head over to our Australia Travel Tips Facebook Group and ask a local.